 Deutsche Bahn has commissioned urKultur to produce a feasibility study and artistic concept for a series of train stations in the heart of Berlin.
 This commission builds on the pilot project completed by urKultur with the artist Christoph Niemann in Wannsee last year (see below).
-On Thursday 12 December, Ausgang Friedrichstraße, a new platform for art will be launched with a first commission by Berlin-based artist collective, Slavs & Tatars.
+Ausgang Friedrichstraße, a new platform for art, was launched In November 2019 with a first commission by Berlin-based artist collective, Slavs & Tatars.
 A new commission is being planned for Autumn/ Winter 2020.

 urKultur is partnering with the University of Oxford on a major research programme led by Professor Abigail Green.
 The Jewish Country House Project aims to establish Jewish country houses as a focus for research, a site of European memory and a significant aspect of European Jewish heritage and material culture. urKultur is working with Oxford to create a series of artistic commissions, opening up the subject to a wider audience.
 The first commission is a new body of work by prize-winning architectural photographer Hélène Binet.
 The project has just been awarded Creative Industries Seed Fund Award.

 The Jewish Museum Frankfurt commissioned urKultur to curate a 4 day visit to the northern Greek city of Thessaloniki for their patrons and donors.
 Through a series of tailor-made lectures, interviews and walks the group was given an insight into both the Jewish and multicultural culture that characterised Salonica/ Thessaloniki over centuries and its almost entire destruction during the

 Holocaust.
 Meetings with the Mayor and President of the Jewish Community, as well as with eye-witnesses and students, provided unique insights and perspectives.